davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## Underplated Farallon Plate mantle nappes

-The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [@fig:reconstruction] poses a highly viable alternative for the development of the site’s underlying mantle lithosphere.
-This is particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes [@fig:context].
+The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [@fig:reconstruction] suggests the underplating of Farallon-plate mantle nappes prior to transform offsets as a highly viable alternative for the development of the site’s underlying mantle lithosphere.
+This scenario has not been considered in previous geodynamic modeling [@Erkan2008] but corresponds to many features of crustal and upper-mantle structure summarized below.

+This is
+particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes [@fig:context].
 Accretion of the Nacimiento belt occurred in the Late Cretaceous beneath the outer reaches of the Salinia nappe sequence [@Hall2013; @Chapman2016a].
-In their core area the Salinia nappes rode westwards on slightly older, higher metamorphic grade, Franciscan rocks that are shown on [@fig:context] and [@fig:reconstruction] as windows into subduction channel schists [@Barth2003; @Kidder2006; @Ducea2009].
-As discussed earlier, the southernmost Sierra Nevada-western Mojave "autochthon" for the Salinia nappes is likewise detached from its original mantle wedge underpinnings, and shingled into crystalline nappes that lie on underplated high-grade subduction channel schists as
+In their core area, the Salinia nappes rode westwards on slightly older, higher metamorphic grade, Franciscan rocks that are shown on [@fig:context] and [@fig:reconstruction] as windows into subduction channel schists [@Barth2003; @Kidder2006; @Ducea2009].
+The southernmost Sierra Nevada-western Mojave "autochthon" for the Salinia nappes is likewise detached from its original mantle wedge underpinnings, and shingled into crystalline nappes that lie on underplated high-grade subduction channel schists as